thenickdude/wacom-driver-fix/Readme.md

 _CGEventSetIntegerValueField(eventStructure, 132 /* kCGEventGesturePhase */,      this->eventPhase);
 ```

-### Intuos 3 driver
+### Intuos 3 and Cintiq driver

-The Intuos 3 driver has a bug in its preference pane that causes it to crash as soon as an item is clicked on.
+The Intuos 3 and Cintiq driver has a bug in its preference pane that causes it to crash as soon as an item is clicked on.

 One of the main features of the preference pane's UI are the lists of icons representing the tablets, tools and
 applications you can configure.
 That icon list control uses a function like this to dispatch events (such as clicks) to